 Appeals & Grievances

-To continue providing you with the most optimal health care coverage and support, below is information regarding the procedures for complaints, appeals and grievances.
-It explains how you can communicate your complaints or issues with any covered services or the care you receive from AgeWell New York.
+Providing our members with the most optimal health care coverage and support is our goal.
+Below you will find information regarding the procedures for complaints, appeals and grievances.
+It explains how you can communicate your issues with any covered services or the care you receive from AgeWell New York.
 There is also a PDF version available for you to download.

-AgeWell New York will try its best to deal with your concerns or issues as quickly as possible and to your satisfaction.
-You may use either our complaint process or our appeal process, depending on what kind of problem you have.
+AgeWell New York will address your concerns as quickly as possible and to your satisfaction.
+You may use our complaint process or appeal process, depending on what kind of issue you encounter.

-There will be no change in your services or the way you are treated by AgeWell New York staff or a health care provider because you file a complaint or an appeal.
-We will maintain your privacy.
-We will give you any help you may need to file a complaint or appeal.
-This includes providing you with interpreter services or help if you have vision and/or hearing problems.
-You may choose someone (like a relative or friend or a provider) to act for you.
+There will be no change in your services or the way you are treated by AgeWell New York staff or a health care provider because you file a complaint or an appeal and we will always maintain your privacy.
+AgeWell New York staff is available to assist you when filing a complaint or appeal.
+This includes providing you with interpreter services or help if you have vision or hearing problems.
+You may also choose someone (like a relative or friend or a provider) to act for you.

 AgeWell New York